ULHPC/ulhpc-docs/docs/systems/iris/compute.md

     ```

 !!! warning "Do NOT reserve a GPU node if you don't need a GPU!"
-    Multi-GPU nodes are scarce resources and should be dedicated to GPU-enabled workflows.
+    Multi-GPU nodes are scarce (and **very expansive**) resources and should be dedicated to GPU-enabled workflows.

 ??? tips "16 GB vs. 32 GB Onboard GPU Memory"
     - Compute nodes with Nvidia V100-SMX2 **16GB** accelerators are registrered with the `-C volta` feature.